PROFESSIONAL PUPPET MAKERS

 The best puppets seem as real to an audience as a flesh and blood actor.
 Their gestures, their facial expressions, their movements all grab hold of the imagination and make us suspend disbelief.
 We can make puppets that achieve this for you.

-Over the years, we’ve created puppets of every conceivable shape, size and mechanism.
+Over the years, our professional puppet makers have created puppets of every conceivable shape, size and mechanism.
 We’ve worked with national touring theatre companies, TV production teams, educational organisations and global pop tours.

 Get In Touch Now To Bring Your Puppet Ideas to Life

-We’ll work closely with you to understand how each puppet will be used and to pinpoint the best materials and techniques to bring your creative vision to life.
+We’ll work closely with you to understand how each puppet will be used and to pinpoint the best materials and techniques to bring your character design to life.
 We think about the puppet’s personality and how they will connect and interact with audiences.

 If you’re not sure what you need, we can advise you based on our practical experience as touring puppetry performers and studio artists.